The Postal Service is slowing the mail to save money. Critics say it's a death spiral

 McConnell says the Postal Service doesn't "need to be apologizing for their presence in our communities."

-In fact, the Postal Service has launched a very limited experiment in postal banking in the Washington-Baltimore area and the Bronx.
+In fact, the Postal Service has launched a very limited experiment in postal banking in the Washington-Baltimore area and the Bronx in New York City.
 Advocates say the agency needs to do more to increase its business without further cutting its services.